mwszekely/preact-prop-helpers/README.md

 ### useFocusTrap

-Allows you to move focus to an isolated area of the page and restore it when finished.
+Allows you to move focus to an isolated area of the page, restore it when finished, and **optionally trap it there** so that you can't tab out of it.